naiarako/naiara-korta-martiartu/_pages/about.md

 profile:
   align: right
-  image: naiara_profile.png
+  image:
   address: >
     <p>Sidlerstrasse 5</p>
     <p>CH-3012 Bern, Switzerland</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---